Spectro-temporal unitary transformations for coherent modulation: design trade-offs and practical considerations

 In Fig.~\ref{fig:length} we show how the number of symbols, i.e the block length limits the achievable SDR.
 We see that a low number of symbols ($<64$ in this case) leads to a lower SDR and greater uncertainty in the converged SDR.
 This is expected, since the modulation scheme relies on redistribution of energy to achieve amplitude modulations, and so sufficient time is needed to achieve this energy redistribution.

-Note that while decreasing the block length reduces the computational complexity of a single block, it may not actually decrease the complexity of the optimisation procedure on a time basis.
+A longer block length however, will clearly affect the computational complexity of the the optimisation procedure.
+Note that while decreasing the block length reduces the computational complexity of a single block, it is more relevant to consider the complexity per unit time.
 For example, the generalised L-BFGS algorithm used here has complexity $O(kW)$, for $k$ past updates used to calculate the Hessian and $W$ variables.
-Since the complexity with respect to $W$ scales linearly, complexity per unit time is simply $O(k)$.
-On the other hand, calculation of both the DSR (\ref{DSR_unconstrained}) and gradient (\ref{gradient_unconstrained}) functions, which is required at every iteration of the optimisation, requires the calculation of 3 FFT/IFFT pairs.
-The complexity of a frequency domain FFT is $\frac{K}{2} \log_2(K)$ per FFT or $\frac{K}{4} \log_2(K)$ in an ASIC with butterfly implementation for $K$ taps~\cite{spinnler2009complexity}.
-Therefore a reduction in block length may see a reduction computational complexity on a per unit time basis, particularly at low block lengths due to the factor $\log_2(K)$.
+In our case the number of variables is equal to the number of stages $N$ time the block length $M$,

+leading to the complexity of single block being $O(kNM)$.
+Since the complexity with respect to $M$ scales linearly, complexity per unit time is simply $O(kN)$.